As Virginia prepares to reopen, the Vienna Farmers Market has an official opening date in June.

 The money raised from the vendors’ fees goes toward community events, Second Story and scholarship funds, Wright said: “Everything is really designed to bring out the best in kids.”

-To help vendors who have struggling without the farmers market, Wright said the Optimist Club is connecting them with food banks.
+To help vendors who have struggled without the farmers market, Wright said the Optimist Club is connecting them with food banks.

 The market will be open starting Saturday, June 13, and will be available every week through Halloween, Wright said.